 … do complete audiometric workups on patients who present initially, or return, with complaints of sudden-onset unilateral ear pain, hearing loss, dizziness, facial paresis or rash.
 As soon as testing is completed, send the patient–audiogram in hand–for ASAP workup by their physician or an ENT, with the goal of arriving at a diagnosis and treatment as quickly as possible.
 In many cases, early treatment can mitigate symptoms and reduce long-term effects.
 What diagnoses are made or ruled out when patients are worked up medically?
 We’ll look at some case histories and competing diagnoses when we next write about shingles in this series.

-What to Look For and What to Make of It
+Diagnosis – What to Look for and What to Make of It

 Misdiagnosis of shingles hinders treatment and predictive outcomes.
 Audiologists do not make the diagnoses or prescribe the treatments but they should know what to look for and how/when to refer when working with patients who present with a variety of symptoms or complaints.
 They should also know the complications of shingles, which can affect hearing and auditory function.

 Table 1 lists symptoms manifest in shingles which are easily confused with other problems and diseases.

 Shingles Presenting Symptom

 |Unilateral facial weakness||Bell’s palsy|

 |Paroxysmal pain precipitated by cold wind, face washing, etc.||Trigeminal neuralgia|

 |Facial pain and/or ear pain||